CapstoneDesign-Spring2026-UlsanCollege/Air-Quality-Monitoring-System/Docs/TEAM_AGREEMENT.md

-# TEAM AGREEMENT - Capstone Design
+# TEAM AGREEMENT - Air Quality Monitoring System

 This document is our **team constitution**.